madhu-unnava/Grubhub_Delivery_Analytics/README.md

 ## 🧑‍💻 Methodology

-### ETL Process:
-1. **Data Extraction**: Data was sourced from Kaggle’s public dataset and imported into a Jupyter Notebook environment.
+- **Data Extraction:** The dataset was extracted from relevant sources and imported into a Jupyter Notebook environment for further processing.
-2. **Data Transformation**: Performed extensive data cleaning, including adding columns for cuisine types, grouping times for order analysis, and removing redundant variables like raw delivery time.
-3. **Data Loading**: Final cleaned dataset loaded into PostgreSQL for structured querying and further analysis.
+- **Data Cleaning and Preparation:** The dataset underwent cleaning to handle missing values, remove duplicates, and correct data inconsistencies.
+Additional features were engineered, such as categorizing cuisine types and grouping delivery times for better analysis.
+- **Data Transformation:** Transformations were applied to ensure the dataset was in an analysis-ready format.
+This included feature engineering and restructuring data to enhance its usability for subsequent analyses.

 ### Analytical Methods Used:

 - **Descriptive Statistics**:
   - Used to summarize delivery times, review ratings, and order frequencies across states and subscription statuses.
   - **Tools**: Python (`Pandas`, `NumPy`), R, and Excel.